 Finally, getting support outside of institutions is always recommended.
 Of course, do not neglect teachers and medical professionals.
 However, tutors can be great at helping blast through mental barriers.

-Tutors: Are you interested in finding a tutor in Washington DC?
+Tutors: Are you interested in finding a tutor?
 We do not blame you.
 Tutors can greatly improve your child’s comprehension.
 A single tutor in Washington DC may be all it takes.
 For example, teens that need one on one attention learn very well with support from a tutor.
 Tutors also give your teen the chance to build a bond with someone outside of home and school.
 Being a teenager can be confusing emotionally.
 When given a chance to speak to an outsider, many teens open up.

 Individual Education Program: Individual education programs provide children with special needs the support to learn effectively.
 If you believe your child needs more support, talk to your doctor about one of these programs.
 You will need to get an evaluation for your teenager.
 This evaluation determines if the teenager requires additional support at school.